 - Develop and enhance a C# Silverlight-based system that manages and tracks alerts from numerous network and server monitoring systems for various Department of Defense commands.

-- Developed a C# Silverlight-based requirements gathering and test database system for the government.
+- Develop and maintain a C# Silverlight-based requirements gathering and test database system for the government.

-- Refactor and enhance existing software systems to meet government security standards using code analysis, profiling, and other such tools.
+- Refactor and enhance existing software systems to meet government security standards using code analysis, profiling, and other related tools.

-- Research and develop proofs of concept for moving Navy Silverlight systems to OpenStack-based clouds using PostgreSQL as the database back-end and the Ozone widget framework for the user interface.
+- Research and develop proof of concepts for moving Navy Silverlight systems to OpenStack-based clouds using PostgreSQL as the database back-end and the Ozone widget framework for the user interface.